top of page

 Authors Note: Introductory remarks to the film Lullaby To My Father at the San Francisco Art Institute Art Talk, Osher Lecture Hall, December 2019.

-Lullaby To My Father has been screened & exhibited at the Fotogenia Film Festival in Mexico City, (2019) The Center For New Music in San Francisco (2019), The San Francisco Art Institute (2019), the de Young Museum of Art (2020), and The Interrobang Film Festival (2022).
+Lullaby To My Father has been screened & exhibited numerous film festivals and museums, including The Fotogenia Film Festival in Mexico City, (2019) The Center For New Music in San Francisco (2019), The San Francisco Art Institute (2019), the de Young Museum of Art in San Francisco (2020), The Interrobang Film Festival, Des Moines (2022), The Retro Avant-garde Film Festival, Venice (2022), The Darkroom Film Festival, London (2022), and The Northern California Museum of Art, Chico (2023).

 Recent Posts